Ankkit12/MovieMate/README.md

 - Movie API Integration: To browse and select movies.
 - SQLAlchemy: For managing data with an SQLite database.

-Explore the code, contribute, or provide feedback.Dive into MovieMate and see how modern web technologies come together!
+Explore the code, contribute, or provide feedback.
+Dive into MovieMate and see how modern web technologies come together!

 Technologies Used: